 Share this Page!

-ALYVE Board and Youth Committee
+ALYVE Board and First Third of Life Committee

 The ALYVE Board, sponsored by the Southwestern Washington Synod Youth Committee, stands for “Associated Lutheran Youth in Various Endeavors”.
 This is a group of High School students representing all congregations of this Synod who gather monthly to bring the junior and senior high students closer to God and each other.
 They plan the annual spring Synod Youth Gathering.